nhayward/revpit/user/pages/08.faq/default.md

 **If you’re being harassed:**

-Please contact us at reviseresub@gmail.com, our Twitter page [@ReviseResub](http://www.twitter.com/reviseresub?target=_blank), or through any of the [#RevPit editors](https://twitter.com/ReviseResub/lists/revpit-editors).
+Please contact the #RevPit board via email at reviseresub@gmail.com, the @ReviseResub Twitter account, or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
+You may also report concerns anonymously through our [confidential reporting form available here](https://forms.gle/z3T8uGhmRicfP7nA6?target=_blank).
 If you believe your safety is threatened, please contact your local authorities immediately.

 We want to see all writers succeed and will continue to strive to provide a space where writers can grow together.